By: MADDI MCGILLVRAY

 Starring Kiernan Shipka (see interview here), CAOS follows high school student Sabrina Spellman wrestling to reconcile her dual identity as half-witch and half-mortal as she approaches her sixteenth birthday.
 Based on the Archie Comics, this coming-of-age story is much darker in tone than the sitcom fans will remember from the 1990s.
 Creator Roberto Aguirre-Sacasa has cited films like Rosemary’s Baby and The Exorcist as key influences for the look and feel for the series… and it shows!
 Horror fans will also be able to spot a wide-ranging array of easter eggs as they watch, including 150 pieces of artwork by Clive Barker.

-Stepping foot onto the set is like accepting an apple from a old crone: it’s filled with hidden secrets.
+Stepping foot onto the set is like stepping into a realm of hidden horror secrets.
 Production designer Lisa Soper, a practicing pagan, was responsible for visually creating the world of CAOS.
 Every detail is purposeful, with elements of the show’s characters built into each and every room—from the walls created with Sacred Geometry to a hall of hexed shoes that I just couldn’t get enough of.
 While much of it may get lost in the background, the Spellman house is particularly impressive.
 It was designed as a spiral, which allowed the cast to move freely between rooms during filming, but also because “it’s a sacred pagan symbol for life, death, and rebirth,” explains Soper.

 The series will include some familiar faces: Sabrina’s boyfriend Harvey (Ross Lynch), her aunts Zelda (Miranda Otto) and Hilda (Lucy Davis), and her loyal sidekick Salem.
 “The original series was a comedy and this show definitely has comedic elements, I myself am one of those characters, but there’s also a lot of darkness,” Davis explains.
 “This darkness”, Lynch adds, “is something I really think that people are going to love.”
 That said, some may be disappointed to know that we will be seeing less of the wise-cracking Salem.
 As Shipka admits, “I’m allergic to cats… so we’re working around it!”